From AoI to QVAoI: Query-Based Semantics-Aware Scheduling for Energy-Harvesting IoT Systems: Numerical Results

 In Fig. \ref{fig_QVAoIVsQ}, the average QVAoI is depicted as a function of $q$.
-We have fixed the parameters $\beta=0.2$, $p_t=0.3$, $p_s=1$, $b_{\text{max}}=15$, and $\Delta_{\text{max}}=19$.
-It can be seen that the average QVAoI increases with $q$ for all three policies, with the QAoI-optimal policy demonstrating superior performance.
+We have fixed the parameters $\beta=0.2$, $p_t=0.3$, $p_s=1$, and $b_{\text{max}}=15$.
+The average QVAoI increases with $q$ for all three policies, with the QAoI-Optimal policy demonstrating superior performance.
 The reason behind this increasing behavior is noteworthy.
 The first reason is that the query process $r(t)$ emerges as a weight in the objective function of the MDP problem \eqref{MainOptProb_Eqn}.
 As the probability of query arrivals increases, the expected value in this objective function increases.
 However, even after normalizing the objective function to the expected value of query arrivals, i.e., $\lim_{T\rightarrow\infty} {\frac{1}{T} E\left[ \sum_{t=0}^{T-1} r(t) \right]} = q$, the increasing behavior persists (see Fig. \ref{fig_QVAoIVsQ_norm}).
-This can be explained by noting that for higher demands when the probability of query arrival increases, there are more time slots in which the device must decide on transmitting.
+This can be explained by noting that, for higher demands, when the probability of query arrival increases, there are more time slots in which the device must decide whether to transmit.
 Given the fixed energy arrival rate, the device should set higher thresholds on VAoI values at query instances to limit the number of updates to the maximum permitted by the energy constraint.
-Consequently, according to this policy, with higher thresholds, there would be more query instances followed by no action, resulting in an increase in average QVAoI.
-Therefore, increasing pressure on the device and issuing extra requests (more than $0.3$ in Fig. \ref{fig_QVAoIVsQ_norm}) cannot improve the system's average QVAoI.
+Consequently, under this policy with higher thresholds, more query instances would result in no action, increasing the average QVAoI.
+Therefore, increasing pressure on the device and issuing additional requests (beyond $0.3$ in Fig. \ref{fig_QVAoIVsQ_norm}) will degrade the system's average QVAoI.
 However, concerning the average VAoI, as the probability of query arrivals increases, updates occur frequently enough to reduce the average VAoI, as illustrated in Fig. \ref{fig_VAoIVsQ}.